-Write at G the total obligations payable by the company within the coming year.
+Write at G All current liabilities the total obligations payable by the company within the coming year.
 Also include the amount written at F Trade creditors item 8.

-If the company was a subsidiary member of a consolidated or MEC group at the end of the income year and is completing a tax return because of any non-membership periods, write at G the relevant amount as at the end of the latest non-membership period.
+If the company was a subsidiary member of a consolidated or MEC group at the end of the income year and is completing a tax return because of any non-membership periods, write at G All current liabilities the relevant amount as at the end of the latest non-membership period.